-A huge range of leading transport employers run apprenticeship programmes.
+A huge number of leading transport employers run apprenticeship programmes.
 While skills in civil engineering, traffic management and digital technology are particularly sought after, the sector also covers automotive, airline and logistics apprenticeships, so there's plenty of choice for those starting out.

-As GOV.UK points out, opportunities exist across haulage, passenger transport operations, passenger transport driver and travel services.
+As Apprenticeships GOV.UK points out, opportunities exist across haulage, rail infrastructure operator, passenger transport operations, passenger transport driver, cabin crew and supply chain practitioner.

 Road and railway apprenticeships

 With many of the government's UK transport infrastructure projects well underway, you'll find road and railway apprenticeships advertised regularly.

 Another option is with Highways England, as it trains apprentices in a number of areas across its business.
 You could work in civil engineering, business administration, customer service or project management.
 Degree level schemes are available and Level 3 and 4 pathways have also recently become an option.

-Railway apprentices could find themselves working for companies such as Network Rail, First Group, Northern Rail and Colas Rail as a train driver or in engineering or the management and planning side of operations.
+Railway apprentices could find themselves working for companies such as Network Rail, First Group, Northern Rail and Colas Rail as a train driver, in engineering or the management and planning side of operations.